swiftlang/swift-evolution/proposals/XXXX-package-manager-localizations.md

 To support SwiftPM clients for Apple platform-specific resources, SwiftPM will also recognize resources located in `Base.lproj` directories as resources using [Base Internationalization](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPInternational/InternationalizingYourUserInterface/InternationalizingYourUserInterface.html#//apple_ref/doc/uid/10000171i-CH3-SW2) and treat them as any other localized variants.

+In addition to localized resources detected by scanning `.lproj` directories, SwiftPM will also take into account processed resources declared with a `localization` parameter in the manifest.
+This allows package authors to mark files outside of `.lproj` directories as localized, for example to keep localized and unlocalized resources together.
+Separate post-processing done outside of SwiftPM can provide additional localizations in this case.

 ### Validating Localized Resources

 SwiftPM can help package authors by diagnosing mis-configurations of localized resources and other inconsistencies that may otherwise only show up at runtime.
-To illustrate the following diagnostics, we imagine the same `Package.swift` manifest, with a development region of `.en`, and with both a resource path with the `.process` rule an one with the `.copy` rule:
+To illustrate the diagnostics described below, we define a `Package.swift` manifest with a development region of `.en`, and both a resource path with the `.process` rule an one with the `.copy` rule:

 ```swift
 let package = Package(